anindyamitra15/Firebase-IoT-Dashboard/Conclusion.md

-This is just a basic demo to show that Firebase Realtime Database can be implemented to build IoT systems from scratch which work in Realtime, instead of sticking to pre-existing solutions, I have tried to promote a more "building from the scratch" approach of learning IoT.
+This is just a basic demo to show, that Firebase Realtime Database can be implemented to build IoT systems from scratch, which can work in realtime.
+Instead of sticking to pre-existing solutions, I have tried to promote a more "building from the scratch" approach of learning IoT.
 This project enabled us to explore:
 1. How to connect a database on the client-side (app/website)
 2. How to connect to a database (Firebase RTDB to be specific) from an IoT device.